sylann/adventofcode/README.md

 This is just a personal repo for puzzles of https://adventofcode.com.

-Contains a cool helper script to automatically download, organize and run a puzzle by simply giving a **year** and a **day** in the CLI.
+Contains helper scripts to automatically download, organize and run a puzzle by simply giving a **year**, a **day** and a **lang** in the CLI.

-Only works with python for now, but I intend to add other languages, one day.
+Only works with python and go for now.
+More languages to come!

+Currently trying to add benchmarking and profiling stuff, but I don't know much about it at this point.

 ## Get started

-- Have python installed (3.10 at least)
+- Python 3.10 is required to execute python solutions
+- Golang 1.21 is required to execute go solutions

 - Setup the authentication
   (This lets you download your input files from https://adventofcode.com)